DMTF/Redfish-Tacklebox/README.md

 # Redfish Tacklebox

-Copyright 2019-2020 DMTF.
+Copyright 2019-2021 DMTF.
 All rights reserved.

 ## About

-Redfish Tacklebox contains a set of Python utilities to perform common management operations with a Redfish service.
+Redfish Tacklebox contains a set of Python3 utilities to perform common management operations with a Redfish service.
 The utilities can be used as part of larger management applications, or be used as standalone command line tools.

 ## Installation